openfga/rfcs/20220831-add-type-restrictions-to-json-syntax.md

         defined_as: self
       editor:
         resolves_to: user
-        defined_as: parent // we can detect an error
+        defined_as: parent # we can detect an error, because parent resolves to folder instead of user
 ```

 This alternative would have been our choice had we been optimizing for developer experience instead of for resolving the ExpandedWatch/ListObjects use-case.
 However, because it does not help us narrow down the address space when traversing the graph in reverse, it was deemed insufficient to meet our needs.